robertmasters/robertmasters/README.md

 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...linkedin
 - 😄 Pronouns: ...he him
-- ⚡ Fun fact: ...I was a sponsored amateur skateboarder for local boardshop in Vegas called phatboy skateboards.
+- ⚡ Fun fact: ...I was an amateur skateboarder that rode for a local boardshop in Vegas called phatboy skateboards.